Geit/swg-csr-tool/README.md

 # SWG CSR Tool
 A Kibana Plugin that allows server operators to search for and view information about in-game objects when dealing with Customer Support requests.

+> Note, this plugin relies heavily on Legends-specific extensions to [`swg-graphql`](https://github.com/Geit/swg-graphql) and is totally untested without those extensions.
+Contributions that feature-flag those dependencies are welcome, but it's likely a complex undertaking.

 ---

 ## Development